 - While their tiny size is very useful if you live in a small apartment, you should also be aware that this makes Chihuahuas very delicate.
 If you’re heavy with your feet or have small children, consider a larger breed.

 - Due to their size, Chihuahuas need minimal exercise but still need entertainment and socialization.
 Don’t sacrifice these just because you don’t think your dog needs walking every day (they do).

 - Ease of care.
-Chihuahuas might seem like an easy dog to look after, but don’t underestimate their needs.
-You might find yourself spending out on vet’s bills due to the number of hereditary conditions found in the breed.
+Chihuahuas might seem like easy dogs to look after, but don’t underestimate their needs.
+You might find yourself spending out on vet bills due to the number of hereditary conditions found in the breed.